Master’s Degree

 Academic Structure

-The MA Art Business (Online) program is designed for students to have the flexibility to complete the program at their own pace, in 3, 4, or 5 semesters.
-Students begin their classes in the Fall, take a minimum of 2 classes per semester and follow the sequence of classes and subject areas covered in the in-person program.
+Students begin their classes in the fall, take a minimum of two classes per semester and follow the sequence of classes and subject areas covered in the in-person program.

-The weekly instruction involves two pre-recorded video lectures for students to view on their own schedule, as well as one live virtual class section per week held at a scheduled time.
-Students are supported throughout by extensive library resources, faculty advisors, and opportunities for peer collaboration.
+The weekly instruction per course includes two pre-recorded video lectures for students to view on their own schedule, as well as one live virtual class held at a scheduled time.

-View required courses and electives here.
+View required courses and electives in our online Master’s Catalog here.

 Tuition and Fees